Introduction to Statistics and Data Analysis 6th Edition by Roxy Peck, Chris Olsen, Tom Short

 Howto:

-Step 1: Generate a random integer, say in the cell A1
+Step 1: Generate a random integer, say in the cell A1, using the Excel function =RANDBETWEEN(10,99).

-Step 2: Move the mouse cursor to the lower right corner of the cell A1
+Step 2: Move the mouse cursor to the lower right corner of the cell A1.
+A solid plus + will appear.

 Step 3: Hold the left-click of the mouse and drag the cell to horizontally or vertically to autofill the selected array with 10 random numbers of 2 digits.